trapexit/mergerfs/README.md

 * Some policies mixed with some functions may result in strange behaviors.
-Not that some of these behaviors and race conditions couldn't happen outside **mergerfs** but that they are far more likely to occur on account of the attempt to merge together multiple sources of data which could be out of sync due to the different policies.
+Not that some of these behaviors and race conditions couldn't happen outside **mergerfs** but that they are far more likely to occur on account of the attempt to merge multiple sources of data which could be out of sync due to the different policies.
-* For consistency its generally best to set **category** wide policies rather than individual **func**'s.
+* For consistency it's generally best to set **category** wide policies rather than individual **func**'s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).
 However, the flexibility